emranweb/daisyui-snippet/README.md

 The DaisyUI Snippet extension for Visual Studio Code provides a collection of handy snippets for working with DaisyUI, a set of components and utilities for Tailwind CSS.

-With this extension, you can quickly insert DaisyUI components and styles into your HTML, JavaScript, TypeScript, JSX, and JavaScript with JSX files, making your development process with Tailwind CSS and DaisyUI more efficient.
+With this extension, you can quickly insert DaisyUI components and styles into your HTML, JavaScript, TypeScript, JSX, and TSX files, making your development process with Tailwind CSS and DaisyUI more efficient.

 ## Features